mcforema/progress-bot/README.md

 # How to install and run

 Create a new application at https://discordapp.com/developers/applications/ and then turn it into a bot application.
+From the bot section you will be able to pull your bot token:

-Take your bot token from the discord page and change it at config.json in your project folder.
+Create a `config.json` file (theres an example of it with the extension .example in the project), then add your bot token there.

 After that, just run the app with `node index.js` and you should be good to go!